ronikbhaskar/text_generator/README.md

 # Text Generation: Web

+IMPORTANT: This repository functions more as a way for me to begin collaborating with others and give people a quick project if they want to try their hand at HTML, JS, and CSS.
+For a more useful version of my text generator, see: https://github.com/ronikbhaskar/markov_text_generation.

 If you haven't already seen my text generator in action, let me know if you want a demo.

 ## Instructions for collaborators: